 According to the American Pie Council, one out of every five Americans prefer apple pie.
 Pumpkin, pecan, banana cream and cherry round out the top five most popular pies, according to a survey conducted by Crisco.
 There’s no doubt apple pie is beloved in the United States, right up there with baseball, grandma, and the good ol’ red, white and blue!

 Apple pie is, by far, my favorite to make because each and every pie turns out unique, with character all its own.
-If you’ve never tried making an apple pie, then allow me a moment to argue on its behalf.
+If you’ve never tried making an apple pie recipe, then allow me a moment to argue on its behalf.
 This is the year you can surprise your family with this amazingly wonderful, simple dessert.
 It’s not a one bowl deal, but it’s so much easier than you might think.
 You don’t have to make homemade pastry if you’re ‘crust-a-phobic’ … just buy a package of refrigerated pre-made pastry and give it a go!

 Julia Child said we should be “fearless in the kitchen.”
 She was right!